Wellington’s British Army Starter Set – Warlord Games Epic Black Powder Review

 Cons

-• A smaller scale may not appeal to all hobbyists
+• Smaller scale may not appeal to all hobbyists

 • Requires painting for full visual impact